 Findings: Effects of Cannabis on Cachexia

 Common treatment methods for cachexia include hypercaloric or intravenous feeding and the administration of appetite-stimulating medications like growth hormones, testosterone and progesterones.
-Medical marijuana has also proven to be effective at boosting appetite.
-Marijuana contains the cannabinoid tetrahydrocannabinol, or THC, which influences the neural networks to convince the brain that it’s hungry.
+The cannabinoids found in medical cannabis has also proven to be effective at boosting appetite8.
+The cannabinoids interact with the body’s endocannabinoid system, a signaling system responsible for regulating food intake5,7,8.
+Cannabis contains the cannabinoid tetrahydrocannabinol, or THC, which influences the neural networks to convince the brain that it’s hungry.

-Tetrahydrocannabinol (THC) has shown to significantly stimulate appetite in patients that have cachexia related to cancer (Nelson, Walsh, Deeter & Sheehan, 1994) (Jatoi, et al., 2002) (Nauck & Klaschik, 2004).
-In addition, medical marijuana has demonstrated effective at increasing appetite and stabilizing body weight in AIDS-cachexia patients (Beal, et al., 1995).
-Many clinical studies looking at THC’s ability to stimulate appetite also saw its ability to increase in body weight in HIV-positive and cancer patients (Gorter, 1999).
+THC has shown to significantly stimulate appetite in patients that have cachexia related to cancer6,9.
+In addition, medical marijuana has demonstrated effective at increasing appetite and stabilizing body weight in AIDS-cachexia patients1,3.

 Evidence also suggests that cannabis may help cachexia patients increase their energy and physical activity levels, which in turn could lower the risk of atrophy and improve mood.
-A 2015 study found that adult women with severe anorexia nervosa treated with cannabis medication saw a modest increase in physical activity (Andries, Gram & Stoving, 2015).
+A 2015 study found that adult women with severe anorexia nervosa treated with cannabis medication saw a modest increase in physical activity2.

 States That Have Approved Medical Marijuana for Cachexia